 For additional information, email firstname.lastname@example.org

-At 2800 feet, The Run Above the Clouds is Georgia’s highest-altitude (and perhaps its most scenic) 10K, featuring “The Cooper Gap Climb,” a 230-foot elevation change over a one-mile stretch.
+At 2800 feet, The Run Above the Clouds is Georgia’s highest (and perhaps most scenic) 10K, featuring “The Cooper Gap Climb,” a 230-foot elevation change over a one-mile stretch.

 The runs start and finish at the Suches Community Center, across the street from Woody Gap School on Hwy.
 60 North in Suches, Georgia (15 miles north of Dahlonega in the beautiful Suches Valley).